-Our small classes and our close relationship to our students make for an excellent educational experience.
-We know our students well and we work closely with them to engage them in all kinds of activities, including lecture, lab, undergraduate research, and independent projects.
+Our small classes and our close relationship with our students make for an excellent educational experience, from the classroom to the laboratory to independent research projects.
 We have the ability to tailor our class offerings and projects to the interests of our students.

 Physics is a challenging major that will give you the ability to pursue a career in almost any field that you can imagine.
-We would love to have you visit with us to talk about how physics at Monmouth College might be the right field for you.
+We would love to have you visit with us to talk about how physics at Monmouth might be the right field for you.